-- 54. If the appropriate officer has reasonable grounds for suspecting that a person is carrying property that may be seized under section 195C, the appropriate officer should take the following steps: - the appropriate officer should give the person their name or other identifier; - the person should be given the name and location of the office or station to which the appropriate officer is attached; - the person should be informed about which of the seven pre-conditions the appropriate officer relies on to exercise their powers (see paragraph 19 above); - the person should be informed that there are reasonable grounds for suspecting that they are carrying property which may be seized; - the person should be given a clear explanation of the grounds for the reasonable suspicion for suspecting that they are carrying property which may be seized; - the person should be informed that they can be searched under section 195E of POCA for the purposes of seizing property which belongs to the person under investigation and (where applicable) that failure to comply may amount to a criminal offence;
+- 61. If the appropriate officer has reasonable grounds for suspecting that a person is carrying property that may be seized under section 195C, the appropriate officer should take the following steps: - the appropriate officer should give the person their name or other identifier; - the person should be given the name and location of the office or station to which the appropriate officer is attached; - the person should be informed about which of the seven pre-conditions the appropriate officer relies on to exercise their powers (see paragraph 22 above); - the person should be informed that there are reasonable grounds for suspecting that they are carrying property which may be seized; - the person should be given a clear explanation of the grounds for the reasonable suspicion for suspecting that they are carrying property which may be seized; - the person should be informed that they can be searched under section 195E of POCA for the purposes of seizing property which belongs to the person under investigation and (where applicable) that failure to comply may amount to a criminal offence; - the appropriate officer should give or show the person any document authorising the search (if applicable); - the appropriate officer should ask the person to confirm or deny whether they have property belonging to the person under investigation on their person;

-31 Section 66 of the Police (Northern Ireland) Act 1998 (in relation to constables) and section 453A of POCA as inserted by section 81(2) of the Serious Crime Act 2007 (in relation to AFIs).
-Section 453A was inserted by section 81(2) of the Serious Crime Act 2007.
+35 Section 66 of the Police (Northern Ireland) Act 1998 (in relation to constables) and section 453A of POCA as inserted by section 81(2) of the Serious Crime Act 2007 (in relation to AFIs).

-- the appropriate officer should give or show the person any document authorising the search (if applicable); - the appropriate officer should ask the person to confirm or deny whether they have property belonging to the person under investigation on their person; - the appropriate officer should allow the person the opportunity to produce and hand over the property; - the person should be informed of their entitlement to a copy of the record of the search. - 55.
+- the appropriate officer should allow the person the opportunity to produce and hand over the property; - the person should be informed of their entitlement to a copy of the record of the search. - 62.
 These steps do not necessarily have to be followed in the order presented.
-The appropriate officer will have flexibility depending on the circumstances in an individual case, but all of the steps should be undertaken prior to the search of a person. - 56.
-Appropriate officers not in uniform should show their warrant cards or other suitable form of identification. - 57.
-If the person to be searched does not appear to understand what is being said or the appropriate officer has doubts as to the person's ability to speak and/or understand English or the person is deaf or has difficulty with hearing or speaking, the appropriate officer should take reasonable steps to ensure that the person understands.
-Where desirable and practicable someone who can act as an interpreter should be identified, but if no such person can be identified, the search may not proceed if the officer cannot determine whether the person understands.
+The appropriate officer will have flexibility depending on the circumstances in an individual case, but all of the steps should be undertaken prior to the search of a person. - 63.
+Appropriate officers not in uniform should show their warrant cards or other suitable form of identification. - 64.
+If the person to be searched does not appear to understand what is being said or the appropriate officer has doubts as to the person's ability to speak and/or understand English or the person is deaf or has difficulty with hearing or speaking, the appropriate officer should take reasonable steps to ensure that the person understands. - 65.
+Where desirable and practicable someone who can act as an interpreter should be identified.
+If no such person can be identified, the search may not proceed if the officer cannot determine whether the person understands.
 In all cases, the appropriate officer should record any difficulties encountered and the reasons for proceeding with any search or for abandoning one.